NathnaelDS/dbbasics/README.md

 ```
 ### Code Explanation:
 We use these constraints when we are creating Tables and these constraints are the rules governing what kind of data is acceptable in those columns.
 The code above shows normal table creation with the use of constraints.
 NOT NULL Constraint − Ensures that a column cannot have NULL value.
 UNIQUE Constraint − Ensures that all values in a column are different.
 PRIMARY Key − Uniquely identifies each row/record in a database table.
 FOREIGN Key − Uniquely identifies a row/record in any of the given database table.
 CHECK Constraint − The CHECK constraint ensures that all the values in a column satisfies certain conditions.
-INDEX − Used to create and retrieve data fro